Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 Dr. David Gibbs, MD – Consulting Psychiatrist

-David Gibbs is a Consulting Psychiatrist with the Calgary Counselling Centre.
+David Gibbs is a Consulting Psychiatrist with Calgary Counselling Centre.
 Dr. Gibbs graduated from the University of Manitoba in 1996.
 He has been a Fellow of the Royal College of Physicians and Surgeons of Canada FRCP(C) since 2002.
 Dr. Gibbs began working with CCC staff and clients in July 2007.
 Dr. Gibbs is a welcomed member to the CCC interdisciplinary team.
 He also provides consultation to the Alex Community Health Centre and the Central Community Heath Centre.
 Prior to joining our team Dr. Gibbs filled the role of Staff Psychiatrist at the Peter Lougheed Centre and the N.E.
 Mental Heath Clinic.

-Deborah is a registered Psychologist with a Bachelor of Arts from the University of Waterloo and a Masters in Arts Counselling Psychology from City University of Seattle.
-After 15 years of employment in the counselling industry she notes that working in occupations that help people is what she loves to do.
+Deborah is a Registered Psychologist with a Bachelor of Arts from the University of Waterloo and a Masters in Arts Counselling Psychology from City University of Seattle.
+After 15 years of in the counselling industry she notes that working in occupations that help people is what she loves to do.

-At Calgary Counselling Centre she enjoys the brilliant daily exchange of ideas with colleagues, and is extremely grateful for the supporting atmosphere of the centre.
+At Calgary Counselling Centre she enjoys the brilliant daily exchange of ideas with colleagues, and is extremely grateful for the supporting atmosphere of the Centre.

 Photography, travelling, knitting, and reading are just a few of the things Deborah likes to do in her free time.
 Her words to live by come from American author Maya Angelou “I did then what I knew how to do.
 Now that I know better, I do better.”

-Annemarie Rued-Fraser – Registered Psychologist
+Annemarie Rued-Fraser, MSc – Registered Psychologist

 Annemarie Rued-Fraser is a Registered Psychologist.
 She has a Masters in Science Counselling Psychology and completed her residency here at Calgary Counselling Centre.
 She also holds a Masters in Primatology.
 Both degrees are from the University of Calgary.